-People and Cultures of EthiopiaWritten by Super User
+Peoples and Cultures of EthiopiaWritten by Super User

-Ethiopia is one of the world's great crossroads, where the people's and cultures of Africa, the Middle East, and the Mediterranean have been interacting for thousands of Years.
+Ethiopia is one of the world's great crossroads — where the peoples and cultures of Africa, the Middle East, and the Mediterranean have been interacting for thousands of years.
 The resulting ethnic and cultural diversity has given rise to many unique and dynamic visual traditions.

-Ethiopia's Islamic tradition is also strong and offers colorful contrast, particularly in the eastern and south-eastern parts of the country.
+Ethiopia's Islamic tradition is also strong and offers colorful contrast, particularly in the eastern and southeastern parts of the country.
 In fact, there were Ethiopian Muslims during the lifetime of Prophet Mohammed.
 This rich religious history is brought to life in the romantic walled city of Harar, considered by many Muslims to be the fourth "Holy City" following Mecca, Medina, and Jerusalem.

-The Lower Omo is home to a remarkable mix of small, contrasting ethnic groups not only the Bume and Konso, but also the Gelebe, the Bodi, the Mursi, the Surma, the Arbore, and the Hamer, to name but a few.
+The Lower Omo is home to a remarkable mix of small, contrasting ethnic groups — not only the Bume and Konso, but also the Gelebe, the Bodi, the Mursi, the Surma, the Arbore, and the Hamer, to name but a few.
 Lifestyles are as varied as the tribes themselves.
-Lacking any material, culture and artifacts common to other cultures, these tribes find unique ways in which to express their artistic impulses.
+Lacking any material culture and artifacts common to other cultures, these tribes find unique ways in which to express their artistic impulses.
 Both the Surma and the Karo, for example, are experts at body painting, using clays and locally available vegetable pigments to trace fantastic patterns on each other's faces, chests, arms, and legs.
-These designs are created purely for fun and aesthetic effect, each artist vying to outdo his fellows.
+These designs are created purely for fun and aesthetic effect, each artist vying to outdo the others.

 The Muslims of Harar wear colorful dress.
-The men often dress in red, purple or black.
+The men often dress in red, purple, or black.
 The women of Harar part their hair in the middle and make large buns behind their ears.
 Harari women have been known for their basketwork for centuries and still weave intricate creations from coloured fibers and grasses.
-Harar is also famous for the work of its silversmiths, who craft beautiful anklets, necklaces, arm bands, silver chains, bangles and earrings out of the precious metal.
+Harar is also famous for the work of its silversmiths, who craft beautiful anklets, necklaces, arm bands, silver chains, bangles, and earrings out of the precious metal.
 Although these items can be purchased at the market, some of the best selections can be found in the homes of the craftsmen and women.

-The Oromo people, offer their products for sale in open markets.
+The Oromo people offer their products for sale in open markets.
 They produce the more familiar grains and vegetables of established agriculture.
 Coffee, one of the world's favorite beverages, is believed to have been 'born' in this region.

-The lowland Somali wear long, often brightly coloured cotton wraps, while some of the cattle-herders in the lake districthave clothing made of skins.
+The lowland Somali wear long, often brightly coloured cotton wraps, while some of the cattle-herders in the lake district have clothing made of skins.

 The women of Tigray wear dozens of plaits (shuruba) tightly braided to the head and fuzzing out at the shoulders.
 Young children often have their heads shaved, except for a tuft or a small tail of plaits, which are left so that if God calls them 'He will have a handle by which to lift them up to Heaven'.

 The South People

 The Southern region comprises hundreds of ethnic groups.
 The region of the south of Konso and Yabello is inhabited by the Konso people.
 Except for trading with the neighboring Borena for salt or cowrie shells, outside influence had, until recently, virtually passed by the Konso.
-The cornerstone of Konso culture, however, is a highly specialized and successful agricultural economy that, through terracing buttressed with stone; enable them to extract a productive living from the none-too-fertile hills and valleys that surround them.
+The cornerstone of Konso culture, however, is a highly specialized and successful agricultural economy that, through terracing buttressed with stone, enables them to extract a productive living from the none-too-fertile hills and valleys that surround them.